kamranahmedse/developer-roadmap/src/data/guides/backend-languages.md

 ---
-title: 'The 5 Best Backend Development Languages to Master (2024)'
+title: 'The 5 Best Backend Development Languages to Master (@currentYear@)'
-description: 'Discover the best backend development languages to master in 2024.'
+description: 'Discover the best backend development languages to master in @currentYear@.'
 authorId: fernando
 excludedBySlug: '/backend/languages'
 seo:
-  title: 'The 5 Best Backend Development Languages to Master (2024)'
+  title: 'The 5 Best Backend Development Languages to Master (@currentYear@)'
   description: 'Discover the best backend development languages to learn right now for career development, with practical tips from an experienced developer.'
 isNew: false
 type: 'textual'